Gravikord: The Gravi-kora

+The Chief Adjuah's Bow

+This is a new model of the Gravikord which Bob Grawi designed in collaboration with jazz musician Chief Xian aTunde Adjuah aka Christian Scott.
+It is a 20 stringed instrument with a taller variation of the Gravi-kora's bridge resulting in wider inter-string spacing, with redesigned raised handles shorter than on the Gravi-kora, more like the Gravikord, allowing mid-string hand positioning, and holding the instrument in a natural manner.
+In addition it has a third small handle welded across the lower neck as a hand rest for playing one rank of strings with both hands.
+Since the taller bridge is less stable it also incorporates a back stay from the top of the bridge to the tuner block.

 Playing

 Although both instruments are normally tuned to a diatonic scale, on slower pieces, accidentals can be created by sharping individual notes.
 This is accomplished by pushing and tensioning the section of the string behind the bridge with one finger while playing the string normally.
 This is similar to a technique used in Japanese koto playing.
 For faster chromatic pieces a pitch shifter can be used to make the instrument fully chromatic.
 This can be set to momentarily jump shift the entire instrument's tuning one-half step up or down, or it can be set on continuous pitch shift change which enables playing the instrument in dobro, slide guitar, or pedal steel guitar styles.

 Since the Gravikord and the Gravi-kora produce no conflicting acoustic sound, they can be played with guitar effects such as delay, distortion, reverb units, or wah-wah pedals.